sparkjava/sparkjava.github.io/pages/docs.md

 ~~~

 # Halting
-To immediately stop a request within a filter or route use:
+To immediately stop a request within a filter or route use `halt()`:
 ~~~java
 halt();                // halt
 halt(401);             // halt with status